pip700/cardiotox_prediction/README.md

 # [**CardiotoxPred**]: Cardiotoxicity Prediction Using Deep Learning

 **CardiotoxPred** is a GNN-based tool designed to predict cardiotoxicity of chemical compounds based on their molecular structure, provided in SMILES format.
-The tool not only performs classification (Blocker vs. Non-blocker) but also delivers **atom-level and bond-level interpretability** visualizations.
+The tool not only performs classification (Blocker vs. Non-blocker) but also delivers **atom-level and bond-level explanability** visualizations.

 ---